-The Department of Consumer and Business Services Division of Financial Regulation regulates commercial health insurers in Oregon.
+The Department of Consumer and Business Services, through its Division of Financial Regulation, regulates commercial health insurers in Oregon.
 This Health Insurance in Oregon report provides an overview of how commercial health insurance is regulated in Oregon, how the market is changing, and how Oregon's major health insurers are performing financially.
 Specifically, you can find the following information:

 Oregon's health insurance market review:

-Oregon's uninsured rate dropped for the fifth consecutive year in 2015, placing Oregon among the top tier of states with the highest percentage of residents with health care coverage.
-A record 3.71 million Oregonians have health insurance, according to the U.S. Census Bureau.
+Oregon's uninsured rate dropped for the sixth consecutive year in 2016, placing Oregon among the top tier of states with the highest percentage of residents with health care coverage.
+More than 3.8 million Oregonians have health insurance, according to the U.S. Census Bureau.

 The uninsured rate for Oregon is 6.2 percent, down from 7 percent in 2015.